Results — list view #

 Common tasks #

-- Find a flaky test — sort by Outcome, then scan for tests that
+- Find a flaky test — scan recent runs for a serial that appears

-PassedandErroredoutcomes across recent runs. - Compare two runs from the same DUT — sort by Serial, open the two run detail pages in adjacent tabs.
+PassedandErroredoutcomes. - Compare two runs from the same UUT — find the two runs for that serial and open their detail pages in adjacent tabs.

 - Watch live activity — leave the view open during a test run;